Coons! Night of the Bandits of the Night: Background

 Irvine began to research "Man vs Nature" movies and raccoons in particular, learning that rabid raccoons would act in non-typical ways to attack other animals and children, and that they have stomach bacteria that could infect the brains of humans who eat them.

 While studying abroad in London, he developed the script that became the film.

 With the micro-budget of $5000, the film was shot in August 2005 in the Athens and Columbus areas of Ohio.

 Most cast and crew members have Ohio connections and producer Colin Scianamblo grew up with Irvine in Bexley.

-Tom Lyons, who played the role of The Mayor and who works at the OhioHealth media center spoke of Irvine and Scianmblo, "They’re both Bexley High School kids who interned for me about five or six years ago.
+Tom Lyons, who played the role of The Mayor and who works at the OhioHealth media center spoke of Irvine and Scianamblo, "They’re both Bexley High School kids who interned for me about five or six years ago."